nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 the command the user called
 3. `Logic` binds the model and arguments to the `Command` object and executes it
 4. The command execution can affect the `Model` (e.g. adding a person), and/or raise events.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.
-See [the implementation section](#logic) below for the implementation details of the logic component.

 <img src="diagrams/Logic Sequence Diagram.png" />

 <figcaption>The process of deleting a person within the Logic component</figcaption>

+Given above is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.
+See [the implementation section](#logic) below for the implementation details of the logic component.

 ### Model component